rackerlabs/technical-blog/_posts/2019-11-06-what-is-interaction-studio-and-how-does-it-drive-transformative-business-value.md

 Interaction Studio also allows you to provide consistent messaging to a consumer across multiple channels.
 If your customer is looking at iPhones online, you can send them email them with a discount for those very products.
 You can also re-engage customers you’ve lost along the buyer’s journey by creating an audience segment that only receives a certain kind of messaging.

-No matter who your customers are and where they’re at in their buyer journey, you can present them with the messaging they need, through the channels they prefer, for unique and effective customer service.
+No matter who your customers are or where they are in their buyer journey, you can present them with the messaging they need, through the channels they prefer, for unique and effective customer service.

 #### Record in-store activity

 When digital activity is combined with a traditional brick-and-mortar experiences, it can be difficult to get the full picture of the buyer’s journey.
 This not only reduces your visibility into customer behavior, but also creates a disjointed and incomplete experience for the customer.

 By connecting online touchpoints with offline touchpoints &mdash; such as call centers, ATMs, and in-store POS &mdash; Interaction Studio creates an omnichannel customer experience.
-That means, if a customer walks into your store a few days after visiting your website, you can track these interactions and use that information to trigger the next personalized message.
+That means, if a customer walks into your store a few days after visiting your website, you can track these interactions and [use that information](https://www.digitalcommerce360.com/2018/08/22/what-divide-online-and-offline-shopping-experiences-are-already-merged/) to trigger the next personalized message.

-Over 80% of consumers want brands to really understand them, and you can’t fully understand your consumer if you are missing either the digital or brick-and-mortar part of their journey.
+[Over 80% of consumers](https://martechtoday.com/new-era-personalization-hyper-connected-customer-experience-209529) want brands to really understand them, and you can’t fully understand your consumer if you are missing either the digital or brick-and-mortar part of their journey.
 Interaction Studio lets you make these connections so you can see the full picture.

 #### Creating a strategy for success

-It can be tempting to track everything with Interaction Studio, but smart marketers know it’s better to be discerning.
+It can be tempting to track everything with Interaction Studio, but smart marketers know it’s better to [be discerning](https://www.forbes.com/sites/danielnewman/2017/10/31/customer-data-means-nothing-without-an-action-plan/#179f1713dddb).
 Instead of looking at every piece of data from every customer, create a strategy that focuses on the data that is most important to your business objectives.

 To create your Interaction Studio strategy, consider what you hope to achieve from the tool and look at your buyer personas to understand your customer touchpoints on their buyer’s journey.
 Your company will get the most out of Interaction Studio if you take into account both your marketing goals and the typical experiences of your customer.